Why is my P-trap

 Plumbing

-Some common causes of P-trap issues include a clogged or dried-out trap, a broken or damaged trap, or improper installation.
-Symptoms may include standing water in the trap, foul odors, and slow or gurgling drains.
-Solutions can range from a simple DIY unclogging to replacing the entire trap, depending on the severity of the problem.
+Some common causes of a problem with the P-trap include a blockage from debris, a broken or dried-out seal, or improper installation.
+Symptoms may include water leaking from under the sink, a foul odor coming from the drain, or water not draining properly.
+Solutions can range from a simple DIY unclogging to replacing the entire P-trap, depending on the severity of the issue.

 Step-by-Step Guide